When You're Ready for a Founding AE

 First 90 Days for a Founding AE

-If I’m walking in as a Founding AE, here’s how I start:
+If walking in as a Founding AE, here’s how the first quarter should run:

 Customer interviews, immediately.
 Why they bought, what value shows up weekly, where adoption stalls.
-I want exact phrases I can reuse in copy and calls.
+Exact phrases to reuse in copy and calls.

 Deal autopsy.
-For every close, I map the real path.
-Steps, stakeholders, time to value, pricing, redlines.
-If we say “pilot,” what did it actually look like?
+For every closed deal, map the real path — steps, stakeholders, time to value, pricing, redlines.

 Roadmap alignment.
 What’s shipping in 30, 60, 90 days.
 What has been promised.
 What is aspirational.
-I only sell what eng will back.
+Only sell what engineering will back.

 ICP definition.
 Tighten from “anyone with data” to “X-size teams with Y system who care about Z outcome.”
-Then test with real outbound and refine.
+Test with real outbound and refine.

 The basic playbook.
-CRM fields that matter, a lean sequence, a one-pager that mirrors the pitch, a deck built from customer language, a pricing sheet that doesn’t surprise finance.
+CRM fields that matter, a lean sequence, a one-pager that mirrors the pitch, a deck built from customer language.

 Pilot standards.
-One page that defines scope, time, success criteria, data access, and who signs the production order if the pilot hits the mark.
-Flexible by account, but never custom chaos.
+One page defining scope, time, success criteria, data access, and who signs the production order if the pilot hits the mark.

 Feedback loop.
-Weekly notes to product and eng that are specific, ranked, and tied to revenue impact.
-If it’s not written down, it didn’t happen.
+Weekly notes to product and engineering that are specific, ranked, and tied to revenue impact.

 Founder Readiness: The Real Checklist